ARGOeu/poem-2/doc/v1/docs/superadmin_metric_templates.md

 ![SuperAdmin metric template bulk delete](figures/superadmin_metric_template_bulk_delete.png)

 User will then be asked if (s)he is sure (s)he wants to delete selected metrics.
 Once the user confirms his/her selection, metric templates and their histories are deleted.
-Also, metrics imported to tenants and their histories are also deleted, and they are removed from metric profiles.
+Metrics imported to tenants and their histories are also deleted, and they are removed from metric profiles.
 User will be informed of successful deletion of metric templates (figure below).
 Also, in case of any error, user will be informed the same way.

 ![SuperAdmin metric template deleted](figures/superadmin_metric_template_deleted.png)